 A key metric to discuss with vendors (and their current customers) is the total cost of ownership (TCO) of the software, licensing, and support over the life of the product.
 Traditional, code-heavy solutions come with an enormous price tag, take many months or years to deploy, and their prices increase as more and more custom code is required to keep the system running.
 However, agile low- and no-code solutions provide both quicker implementation times and lower TCO thanks to their extreme configurability.
 This allows businesses to easily manage their own solutions and avoid costly support over the life of the product.
 And the longer a business can maintain an effective solution, the more value they will get from the initial investment.

 Speaking of implementation, business must be sure to consider the cost of implementation in the cost of the system.
-Budget-conscious business leaders should seek out a vendor with a fixed price implementation or a 100-percent money-back satisfaction guarantee on product and services.
+Budget-conscious business leaders should seek out a vendor with a fixed price implementation and a satisfaction guarantee.

 Our processes are too complex to automate